withfriendsco/why-withfriends/src/posts/memberships.md

 ## How the right membership software can help

-Most people think of membership software as something that's quiet, in the background, and that is only ever seen by the business or organization employees.
+Most people think of membership software as something that's in the background, and that is only ever seen by the business or organization employees.
 We believe that's misguided.
+As your most dedicated customers, your members are actively invested in your business, and it's important to choose membership software that's easy to use, not just for you but for your members as well!

 We've found that, with our checkout upsell, an average of 5-7% of people purchasing from your e-commerce site will become regular members.
 If you have